| Read Time: 6 minutes | Personal Injury

 Simple claims may resolve more quickly, but a rushed settlement can result in accepting less than your case is worth.
 At Glugeth & Pierguidi, we balance efficiency with the need to secure fair and lasting results.

-Is It Worth Waiting for a Higher Settlement?
+Is It Worth Waiting for a Higher Settlement in New Jersey?

 Often, yes.
 Insurers frequently offer early settlements far below what a case may truly be worth.
 While a quick check may seem appealing, it rarely accounts for future surgery, rehabilitation, or wage loss.